Andriyichenko/simulation/README.md

 This is used to show numerically that approximation rates for Euler schemes are not better than $h_n^0$.

-And the limitation can be also computed explicitly
+The limit can also be computed explicitly

 $$
 \mathbf{E} \left| \exp \left( -I_T^0 - \frac{1}{2}\langle I^0 \rangle_T \right) - 1 \right|